-A couple of years ago my friend John Dunne from Dublin (the one in Ireland) emailed me and said he was coming to the US for the solar eclipse.
+A couple of years ago my friend John Dunne from Dublin (Ireland, not Ohio) emailed me and said he was coming to the US for the solar eclipse.

 Naturally I replied, “What solar eclipse?”